SAP-archive/cloud-platform-workflow-virtual-event/exercises/10/readme.md

 $.context.usertaskinfo = $.usertasks.usertask1.last;
 ```

+> You may want to check the actual ID of the User Task that you added to the workflow definition; usually it's `usertask1` as the first one, but if you've been experimenting, it may be `usertask2` for example.
+Make sure the reference here reflects the ID of your specific User Task.

 :point_right: Save the workflow definition (you've saved the Script Task file but you've also made changes to the definition itself, remember) and then follow the usual "build/deploy" flow.

 :point_right: Once the deployment is complete, create a new instance using Postman as you've done before.